cunbex/Smart-House-IOT/README.md

 - A single-board computer is required.
 - Single-board computer code is on the controller-dashboard repository: [controller_dashboard](https://github.com/cunbex/controller_dashboard)
 - Mosquitto API code is on the mosquitto_api repository: [mosquitto_api](https://github.com/cunbex/mosquitto-api)

+### Demo

+screenshots for user dashboard & some console.log during the manipulation:

 ## Contributing